jvv/vue-file-upload/README.md

 # vue-file-upload
 VueJS directive for file uploads
+*some day*